The faculty will explain why GOOD THINGS HAPPEN TO DOCTORS WHO WRITE.

 Promoting Yourself and Your Book

 If you want your self-published or traditionally published book to sell, you need to be able to promote it.
 In this segment the faculty will explain numerous strategies for selling your book including, distributors, publicity, generating positive word of mouth, pricing, building buzz, teaching, direct marketing, blogging, speaking, giving interviews, networking, choosing the correct title, and search engine optimization.
-The faculty will lead an interactive exercise in which attendees are asked to create and discuss marketing plans for their books.

 How to Self-Evaluate Your Book Idea